 Your brand also needs to adapt its messaging to meet local cultural expectations.
 It’s a key part of making the brand both acceptable and memorable as well as avoiding any blunders that can alienate an audience.

 That’s why your brand needs to be culturally sensitive when it enters new markets.
-Cultural sensitivity means learning to appreciate the cultural differences and similarities between the new market and your brand’s home market.
+Cultural sensitivity in advertising means learning to appreciate the cultural differences and similarities between the new market and your brand’s home market.
 Importantly, your brand needs to avoid taking a stance on cultural matters.

 Your brand can’t start taking sides and deciding a set of cultural values is more or less valid than another.
 Your brand has to learn to respect and value the cultural values of all the markets it operates in.